fhicl-dump should be able to accept absolute paths

 We could do better documenting this.
 Please let me know if this is not sufficient to address your concern.

-#3 Updated by Kyle Knoepfel almost 5 years ago
+#3 Updated by Kyle Knoepfel about 5 years ago

 - Status changed from Feedback to Assigned